>TOPICS

 Civil religion

-In his attempt to think about religion ‘within the limits of mere reason‘, Kant only admitted the Christian religion to be a moral religion.
-Moreover, Kant calls for a ‘reflective [secular] civil religion‘ for which it was essential not to depend on any historical revelation, and which thus opposes dogmatic faith.
+In his attempt to think about religion within the limits of mere reason, Kant only admitted the Christian religion to be a moral religion.
+Moreover, Kant calls for a reflective [secular] civil religion for which it is essential not to depend on any historical revelation, and which thus opposes dogmatic faith.

 Messianic structure